DerickEddington/graph_safe_compare/test_no_std/README.md

 "example target" (which would not work with a "test target" since those are always `panic="unwind"`);  Or, only working when remembering to export `CARGO_BUILD_RUSTFLAGS="-C panic=abort"` when building an "example target".)

+Note that, due to what seems to be a bug in nightly rustc, currently this package fails to build with nightly unless --release is given.